Subnormality in $PD_3$-groups and $L^2$-Betti numbers: auxiliary results and hypotheses

 {\bf Hypothesis B.} {\it If a finitely generated group $G$ has infinite subgroups $N\leq{U}$ such that $N$ is subnormal in $G$, $U$ is finitely generated and $[G:U]$ is infinite, then $\beta_1^{(2)}(G)=0$.}

 Hypothesis B holds for 3-manifold groups $G$ which satisfy the conclusions of Elkalla's main theorems.
-This is not a satisfactory basis for an independent argument, but is evidence that the hypothesis might be appropriate.
+It also holds if $N$ is normal or 2-step subnormal, i.e., if $N<N_1<G$ with each subgroup normal in the next \cite{S-P}.
+This is evidence that the hypothesis might be appropriate.
 (See Theorems \ref{El2.6} and \ref{El3.7} below.)
 It holds if $N$ is finitely generated \cite[Chapter 7]{Lu} so we may assume also that $[U:N]=\infty$.
-However, we do not know if it holds more generally, even when $N$ is normal in $G$.

 \begin{lemma} Let $(G,\Omega)$ be a $PD_3$-pair of groups.
 If $\beta_1^{(2)}(G)=0$ then $\chi(G)=0$ and so $\chi(G_\eta)=0$ for all $\eta\in\Omega$. \end{lemma}

 \begin{proof} If $\Omega=\emptyset$ then $G$ is a $PD_3$-group, and so $\chi(G)=0$, by Poincar\'e duality.